Rufus For Real

 ground pork stir fry

-• Protein Swaps.
-This stir fry plays well with almost anything.
-Ground chicken, ground turkey, or ground beef work perfectly.
-Quick-cooking proteins like shrimp are amazing, too — just cook them separately and add at the end so they don’t overcook.
+• Protein Swaps: Ground chicken, turkey, or beef work perfectly.
+If you want to use shrimp, just sauté them separately and toss them in at the end so they stay tender.

-• Make It Sweeter.
-Prefer a sweeter sauce?
-Add a drizzle of honey, a spoonful of brown sugar, or a splash of hoisin.
-Even a bit of pineapple juice works if you’ve got a can open.
+• Sweeten the Deal: If you prefer a sweeter sauce, add a drizzle of honey, a spoonful of brown sugar, or a splash of hoisin.
+Pro tip: A splash of pineapple juice works wonders if you have a can open!

 ground pork stir fry